sophia-abdelrahman/log-monitor/DOCUMENTATION.md

 - Simulates requests and checks outcomes

 ### Usage
-Refer to README.md for detailed setup and usage instructions.
+- Refer to README.md for detailed setup and usage instructions